 Tarptent ProTrail (2 Person Backpacking Tent)

 Tarptent is known for and very good at making durable and light backpacking tents.
 They use specialized materials like Silnylon (a blend of nylon and silicone) to make their tents.
-You can tell by the name of the company that they have made use of the humble tarp in order to come up with a minimal and functional tent with lots of space and little clutter.
+You can tell by the name of the company that they have made use of the simple tarp in order to come up with a minimal and functional tent with lots of space and little clutter.

 - It has a minimum trail weight of 6lbs.